 Since certification is required in most states, programs are geared to help graduates pass The American Registry of Radiologic Technologists® (ARRT) certification exam.
 Certification through ARRT, the largest medical imaging credentialing organization in the world, allows students to demonstrate their clinical competencies and lets potential employers know they have the right skills for the job.
 Career services after graduation can help with job placement.

-Training and certification as a radiologic technologist are a gateway to a personally enriching career.
+Training and certification as a rad tech are a gateway to a personally enriching career.
 They can also be a stepping stone for obtaining specialty credentials or diversifying into other related fields.

 Few people are disappointed with the variety and level of fulfillment they can achieve with their initial certification, but growth is one more benefit the radiologic technology field offers, and with additional postgraduate training and continuing education, the opportunities are nearly endless.